davidmalcolm/texi2rst/output/messaging-with-the-gnu-objective-c-runtime.rst

 ``objc_msg_lookup()`` and is executed as if it was a normal method implementation.
-When the forwarding method implementation is called, it is usually expected to pack all arguments into some sort of object (typically, an ``NSInvocation`` in a Foundation library), and hand it over to the programmer (``forwardInvocation:``) who is then allowed to manipulate the method invocation using a high-level API provided by the Foundation library.
+When the forwarding method implementation is called, it is usually expected to pack all arguments into some sort of object (typically, an ``NSInvocation`` in a 'Foundation' library), and hand it over to the programmer (``forwardInvocation:``) who is then allowed to manipulate the method invocation using a high-level API provided by the 'Foundation' library.
 For example, the programmer may want to examine the method invocation arguments and name and potentially change them before forwarding the method invocation to one or more local objects (``performInvocation:``) or even to remote